ChuksJoshuaa/Blog-Backend/README.md

 ```

-### Get specific paginated Author blog and filter by state
+### Get all paginated blogs made by a single user and filter by state

 - Route: /blog/all_user_blogs?page=1&state=draft
 - Method: GET